 This tactic will not only help you increase your customer base but also provide value to your clients who might end up trusting your salon more by the end of it.

-Rent your salon space
+G. Rent your salon space

 Do you have some extra space in your salon that you’re not occupying?
 Or maybe you can make some extra space in your salon?
 Put it to good use!
-Rent can be a way to make steady monthly income.
+Rent can be a way to make a steady monthly income.

 Consider renting out that space to someone.
-Maybe there’s a hair stylist looking to rent space to practice their skills, or a small-vendor looking to set up a shop in that area, you can lease out your extra salon space.
+Maybe there’s a hair stylist looking to rent space to practice their skills, or a small vendor looking to set up a shop in that area, you can lease out your extra salon space.
 You can do it during off-hours so that both of you get more flexibility to function.

 You can explore Facebook groups for people looking to rent salon space.
-Salon for Sale or Lease is a group for people looking for salon real-estate.
+Salon for Sale or Lease is a group for people looking for salon real estate.

-4. Get creative and adapt to COVID-19
+4. Get creative and adapt to the new normal

-Living with uncertainty during a pandemic, you would want to find ways to make money that immediately reflects in your bank account.
+Having lived with uncertainty during a pandemic, you would want to find ways to make money that immediately reflects in your bank account.

 There can be various ways your client can pay you upfront and avail the services later.
 Payments made through memberships and gift certificates are a form of promised revenue.
 Your clients are more likely to hang around since they have already made an upfront payment with you.